-The proposal template can be found in Appendix A of this guidance (please see below for important information on funding criteria and allowable expenses).
-Submitters are strongly encouraged to integrate Federal, State and local grant and general funds when developing FY 2013 projects, with an understanding that the rules governing the use of those funds may vary from funding source to funding source.
+The proposal template can be found in Appendix A of this guidance.
+Submitters are strongly encouraged to integrate Federal, State and local grant and general funds when developing FY 2014 projects, with an understanding that the rules governing the use of those funds may vary from funding source to funding source.
+Please see section 11 of this guidance for important information on allowable expenses for UASI federal funds.